Customer Lifetime Value is one of the north-star metrics for any company that aims for sustainable growth.

 – Recency – How recent is the last order?

-– Frequency – How often that customer bought?
+– Frequency – How often does that customer buy?

 – Monetary value – What is the total revenue you got from each customer?